patterns-ai-core/langchainrb/README.md

 messages = [
   { role: "system", content: "You are a helpful assistant." }, { role: "user", content: "What's the weather like today?" }
+  # Google Gemini and Google VertexAI expect messages in a different format:
+  # { role: "user", parts: [{ text: "why is the sky blue?" }]
 ]
 response = llm.chat(messages: messages)
 chat_completion = response.chat_completion